iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/CVX Geometry/Strict Separations Theorem.md

 **Remarks**

+The proof with minimal amount of knowledge about the convex set projection is complicated but still achievable.

 The assumptions that $C, D$ are both bounded sets are important, there exists 2 unbouned sets such that their $C-D$ difference might not have a proper minimizer that is bounded.